jetbrains-academy/introduction_to_python/File input output/Open file/task.md

 For more structured and detailed information, you can refer to [this Hyperskill knowledge base page](https://hyperskill.org/learn/step/8691).

 ### Task
-- In the code editor, open the file `input1.txt` in read mode properly using the `with` statement. `input1.txt` file stores the name of the file where the string `Hello World` should to be output.
+- In the code editor, open the file `input1.txt` in read mode, properly using the `with` statement.
+The `input1.txt` file stores the name of the file where the string `Hello World` should be output.
 Reading this name is already implemented in the `outfile_name` variable.
-- Open the file with `outfile_name` name in writing mode
+- Open the file with the `outfile_name` name in write mode.
 - Afterward, close the output file that was opened.

 After running your code, check out the output file that appeared in the course view among the other files.